workadventure/upload-maps/README.md

 UPLOAD YOUR MAPS ON MAP-STORAGE

 This document will guide you through the process of uploading your own map on the map storage.
+You can also go to the documentation of WorkAdventure just by clicking here : https://docs.workadventu.re/

 To use this package, import it into your project and run the command in your terminal:

 > node_modules/.bin/upload-wa-map

-!!
-Before you run the script you need to install the dependencies (....) !!

 It will ask you some questions: